lthms/soap.coffee-lthms/site/posts/MixingLtacAndGallina.md

-That being said, if we keep that in mind, and assert the correctness of the generated programs (either by providing a proof, or by extensively testing it), there is no particular reason not to use Ltac to generate terms when it makes sens.
+That being said, if we keep that in mind, and assert the correctness of the generated programs (either by providing a proof, or by extensively testing it), there is no particular reason not to use Ltac to generate terms when it makes sense.

-Dependently-typed programming can help here.
-If we decorate the return type of a function with the expected properties of the result wrt. the function’s arguments, we can ensure the function is correct, and conversly prevent tactics such as `auto`{.coq} to generate “incorrect” terms.
+Dependently typed programming can help you here.
+If we decorate the return type of a function with the expected properties of the result wrt. the function’s arguments, we can ensure the function is correct, and conversely prevent tactics such as `auto`{.coq} to generate “incorrect” terms.
 Interested readers may refer to [the dedicated series on this very website](/posts/StronglySpecifiedFunctions.html).